marckean/Azure-DSC-Template/README.md

 - Deploys an Azure VM

 - Uses the **Custom Script** extension to set **Set-WinSystemLocale -SystemLocale en-AU**.
-It copies a script from the **artifcats** location to the local C:\ drive to be used as a user logon script (**UserLogonScript.ps1**), then DSC sets up a scheduled task to call the logon script at the time of any user logon (user account context).
-Finally, the **Custom Script** extension makes changes DSC Local Configuration Manager - this runs as the system account.
+It copies a script from the **artifacts** location to the local C:\ drive to be used as a user logon script (**UserLogonScript.ps1**), then DSC sets up a scheduled task to call the logon script at the time of any user logon (user account context).
+Finally, the **Custom Script** extension makes changes to the DSC Local Configuration Manager - this runs as the system account.

     DSC Local Configuration Manager changes are:
     - RefreshFrequencyMins = 30